Hibou57/External-Programs-ST3/README.md

  * [Rationals][]
  * [License][]

 Summary
 ------------------------------------------------------------------------------
 Provides `external_program`, a command to run an external program on, either:

  * the current file;
+ * the file URI with/without character position/range fragment identifier;
  * the current selection;
  * nothing.